International Network for Life Studies

 ==> If they agree, the "legal" brain death diagnosis begins, and the organ removal follows.

-**We distinguish "clinical brain death diagnosis" from "legal brain death diagnosis."
+**We distinguish a "clinical brain death diagnosis" from the "legal brain death diagnosis."
 The former does not require no-breathing (apnea) test.

 1)"Pluralism on human death" is irrational.